Shikaga/PitchBlackAnalysis/index.md

 layout: main
 ---

-Pitch Black, Chronicles and why the Riddick franchise doesn't understand itself
+Antihero: Why the Riddick franchise doesn't understand itself
 ---

+Mind Dump
+---

+Can Hollywood create a trilogy about a character that is anything less than a superhero, responsible for saving the universe?

+An unfair question really.
+The real question is, is there a way to create a trilogy around the story of a normal character?
+The truth is that typical "normal man in the wrong place at the wrong time" characters normally start looking a little silly by the third time they are involved in an adventure.

+An obvious example would be Joh McClain (spelling), who starts off as a cop and deadbeat father and soon turns into a John Rambo on steroids.
+In many ways, Die Hard achieved more than most.
+While I am personally not a fan of Die Hard 2, by and large it remains believable (relatively speaking), and apart from a bit of nudging the fourth wall ("Why does this keep happening to us?", "Not again"), the characters remain in their own world.
+Die Hard: With a Vengance, does a much better job.
+Losing the fourth wall and pairing John up with an entertaining sidekick, Die Hard 3 feels like a perfect sequel.
+John is no more powerful than he was in Die Hard one, and his motivation and circumstances are believable.

+However, things swiftly go downhill with Die Hard 4.0 (Live Free or Die Hard), with the character of John McLaine being almost unrecognisable, as he soon blowing up helicopters with cars and surfing jets (seriously not making this up, watch the movie).

+And in many ways this is what is most tragic about Die Hard 4.0.
+It is actually a great movie.
+It would have fit in perfectly as a Brosnan era Bond film, or some equally slapstick action film.
+But it is not a good Die Hard film.

+Die Hard is supposed to be about about a New York Cop, doing the best he can in the situation.
+In Die Hard, when terrorists attack the Nakatomi Plaza, his first action, is to run away from danger.
+He then tries to call the police, the phone lines are cut.
+He then pulls the fire alarm, and the call is diverted.
+He then takes down ONE terrorist, and uses his radio to call for help.
+Once police assistance arrives, he hides in the bathroom, until he suddenly realises that the roof has been rigged with explosives, forcing him to try to save hostages.

+At every junction his choices are quite logical and believable for his character.
+And this continues, by and large, for the next two films.

+Introduction
+---

 "They say most of your brain shuts down in cryosleep.
 All but the primitive side.
 The animal side.
 No wonder I am still awake"

 In the first twenty four words, Pitch Black tells you more about the character of Riddick than most films do in their entire three acts.
+I mean, talk about setting a scene.
+Who is this character that is somehow unaffected by Cryosleep? who refers to himself as a wholly "primitive animal"?

+Who is this character who then goes on to describe, with remarkable detail, right down to the leather tool belt, his fellow passengers, presumably by smell alone?

 And yet, this is the very downfall of Riddick franchise.
-Pitch Black is a film about many characters, Riddick being just one of them, yet he is immediately set as the centre piece.
+Pitch Black is a film about survival, about many characters working together to survive the elements.
+In many ways, Riddick is just just one of those characters.
+He is not necessarily main character, he doesn't even have the most screen time.

-In a film about Man vs the elements, Riddick plays just as big role as an elemental force as he does as a pivotal character.

 But, by the end of the film, there is no doubt that Riddick is the hero of this piece.
-The fact that we know almost nothing about him makes him interesting to us.
-Who did he kill and why?
-Where did he learn to pilot, what is the secret behind those eyes of his?
+And it is upon this foundation that the Riddick franchise was built, including multiple films, video games and even anime.

+But, while ostensibly Riddick may have escaped the planet at the end of Pitch Black, in many ways his character, his character never did.

+Pitch Black: The Plot
+---

-Our story begins abord the Hunter Gratzner, where Richard B. Riddick is being transported in cryosleep back to the prison where he escaped from by bounty hunter William Johns.
+Our story begins aboard the Hunter Gratzner, where Richard B. Riddick is being transported in cryosleep back to the prison by bounty hunter William Johns.
 After a midflight incident, the pilot Carolyn Fry crash lands the ship on a planet.
 Their ship is badly damaged, but the soon find another ship with which they can escape the planet.
 But their troubles are not yet over, as the planet is infested with dangerous flying creatures and it is up to Riddick, Fry, Johns and the rest of the passengers to escape.

 The Protagonist
 ---

+For any movie about killer space monsters, parallels must be drawn to Alien.
+Consider:

+In Alien, a [greedy crew member] brings a dangerous alien on board in an attempt to get rich.
+The Alien escapes, and then slowly hunts down each of the crew members in turn while the crew, headed by Ripley, try to track it down.

+By contrast, in the first half of Pitch Black, John's brings a dangerous being on board in an attempt to get rich.
+Riddick escapes, and then (we are lead to believe) slowly hunts down each of the crew members in turn while the crew, led by Fry, try to track him down.

+A forced analogy?
+Maybe.
+But there is no question that in the first half of Pitch Black, before we truly understand the danger posed by the flying creatures, the audience is forced to see Riddick as the salient threat of the film.

+It is interesting, if you were to rewrite the movie, thirty minutes in, how different it could have gone.

 Who is the protagonist of Pitch Black?
-Riddick, but it is not that simple.

 What do we expect from our protagonists?
 Courage, strength, intelligence?
-These are not traits that can best be applied to Riddick in this film.
+Quick one-liners?

 Perhaps, all we need for someone to be a protagonist is for the audience to identify with them, to see the world from their point of view.
 Indeed, there are plenty of stories out there about anti-heroes, who we identify with and are undoubtedly the protagonists of their own films.

 But can Riddick, who does not utter a single line of dialog for the first twenty seven minutes of the film, possibly be considered the film's protagonist?

-In fact, for fully the first half of the movie, he plays the role the Xenomorph played in Alien.

-Consider the parallels.

-In Alien, a [greedy crew member] brings a dangerous alien on board in an attempt to get rich.
-The Alien escapes, and then slowly hunts down each of the crew members in turn while the crew, headed by Ripley, try to track it down.

-By contrast, in the first half of Pitch Black, John's brings a dangerous alien on board in an attempt to get rich.
-Riddick escapes, and then (we are lead to believe) slowly hunts down each of the crew members in turn while the crew, head by Fry, try to track him down.

-A forced analogy?
-Maybe.
-But there is no question that in the first half of Pitch Black, before we truly understand the danger posed by the flying creatures, the audience is forced to see Riddick as the salient threat of the film.
+Is he the character that the audience most sympathise with?

 It would not have been hard, for a writer to pick up the film after forty five minutes and turn it into a standard Freddy or Jason style slasher, with perhaps just one of the crew members escaping with the escape ship (with a cut of Riddick hiding in the engine bay for the stinger).